Lock down your app's behind-the-scenes URLs - shippingszn launch readiness

 - Every endpoint that touches a specific user's data should also check: "is this person allowed to access THIS user's data?"
 This is the most commonly missed step.

-- Validate every input on the backend — don't trust the frontend to send you clean data.
+- Validate every input on the backend — don't trust the frontend to send clean data.
+Client-side Zod is UX; server-side validation is security.

 - Ask your AI builder: "go through every API endpoint in my project and tell me which ones don't check authentication or authorization, and fix them."